ppvnf/pam-pedro-master/README.md

 ## Notes

 - The GitLab CI/CD pipeline is not functional on GitHub.

--  I have replaced the company icons in `build/extensions/custom-homepage/images`
+- The company icons in `build/extensions/custom-homepage/images` have been replaced for this public release.

 <a href="https://www.flaticon.com/free-icons/spiderman" title="Spiderman icons">Spiderman icons created by egorpolyakov - Flaticon</a>